Write-In Campaigns Underway For Genoa Supervisor & Trustee Seats

 For the Clerk position, Republican Janene Deaton received the most votes and came out ahead of Diana Lowe and Deborah McCormick.
 Lowe currently serves on the board and retired as a clerk from the City of Brighton after 25 years.
 Deaton brings a real estate background and will face Democrat Monica Craven in November.

 After some reflection, Rogers has filed to run as a write-in candidate in November and says Trustees Terry Croft (pictured middle) and Jeff Dhaenens (bottom) are also running as write-ins.
-All are running as Republicans.
+All ran as Republicans in the Primary.

 Rogers told WHMI that less than 30% of the voters showed up in the Primary election and “threw out essentially 169 years worth of experience…that was gone in a heartbeat”.
 He said it was primarily over a over a single issue - instead of looking at the broader picture and everything that has been accomplished by staff, boards, and commissions at the township were basically ignored.